 Bluehost and DreamHost are both officially recommended web hosting providers by WordPress.org.
 Bluehost was founded in 2003 and was acquired by Endurance International Group in 2010.
 DreamHost was founded in 1996 and is still independently owned and operated.

 Both Bluehost and DreamHost have a lot in common.
-For example, their hosting options run the gamut from cheap hosting, WordPress hosting, VPS hosting, to having your own dedicated server.
+For example, their hosting options run the gamut from cheap hosting, WordPress hosting, VPS hosting, to having your own dedicated server, and PCI compliant web hosting.
 They also offer a free domain name, free SSL, 1-click WordPress install, and a massive discount on web hosting plans.

 Bluehost vs DreamHost – Speed and Uptime